 Whether you DIY or work with a network, you have to be sure that you are reaching the right audience.
 Podcast listeners are very loyal, remember ad messages and find them engaging — when they fit with the audience and the program.
 Identify whether the host and the listeners fit your desired demographic and whether the program makes sense for your product.

 Particularly when using the host as an influencer, it can’t feel forced or it won’t have the desired effect.
-You don’t always have to go for the biggest podcasts – in fact, some of the smaller shows will provide even more customization and partnership opportunities, and you may find an even more loyal audience here.
+You don’t always have to go for the biggest podcasts.
+In fact, some of the smaller shows will provide even more customization and partnership opportunities, and you may find an even more loyal audience here.

 2. Trust the host